2020’s Best Hotel Rewards Programs

 Many aspects of a hotel rewards program are binary in nature: a program either has a certain feature or it doesn’t.
 But much also depends on the amount of money you spend with a given hotel chain each year.
 And while the Light, Moderate and Heavy hotel spending profiles used in this report cover roughly 60% of people, according to Census and Bureau of Labor Statistics data, it’s certainly understandable if you want a more personalized recommendation.

-For the fourth year in a row, Wyndham Rewards is the best hotel loyalty program for travelers of all spending levels, earning an average WalletHub Score of 73.40.
+For the fifth year in a row, Wyndham Rewards is the best hotel loyalty program for travelers of all spending levels, earning an average WalletHub Score of 72.40.

-IHG Rewards is the only hotel loyalty program offering less rewards value than in 2017.
+Choice Privileges and IHG Rewards are the only hotel loyalty programs offering more rewards value than in 2018.

 Best Western is the only major hotel chain whose rewards points do not expire due to account inactivity.